The framework consists of six sections: Service, skills, physical recreation, adventurous journey and residential project.

 At Madinat Khalifa, we celebrated our first cohort of Bronze Level participants who officially passed and received their certificates this year, making it the first six students to be awarded during the 60 year celebrations.
 They are already excited about the challenges of the Silver Award.

-The Duke of Edinburgh International Award will be open for new registrations at Bronze and Silver Level in September and offered as a weekly ECA.
+The Duke of Edinburgh International Award is offered as a weekly ECA.